MediaComem/comem-archidep/ex/revprod-deployment.md

 - :warning: **Critically important information about the exercise.**
 - :gem: Tips on the exercise, reminders about previous exercises, or explanations about how this exercise differs from the previous one.
 - :space_invader: More advanced tips on how to save some time.
+Challenges.
 - :books: Additional information about the exercise or the commands and tools used.
 - :checkered_flag: The end of the exercise.